astronomer/docs/astro/cloud-ide/overview.md

 import LinkCard from '@site/src/components/LinkCard';

 <p class="DocItem__header-description">
   A cloud-based, notebook-inspired IDE for writing and testing data pipelines.
-No Airflow knowledge or local setup required.
+No Airflow knowledge or local setup is required.
 </p>

 :::caution